The Tolerance Induction Program® (TIP)

 Pulmonary Function Testing (PFT) is a well-established modality of testing for evaluating lung volume, capacity, rates of flow, and gas exchange.
 An exhaled Nitric Oxide test (Fractional Concentration of Exhaled Nitric Oxide Oxide - FeNO) can assist with determining how much inflammation is present in the airways.

-Why does my child need a PFT?
+Why do I need a PFT?

-Children 7 years of age and older will have a Pulmonary Function Test (PFT) and exhaled Nitric Oxide (ENO) test completed.
+Patients 7 years of age and older will have a Pulmonary Function Test (PFT) and exhaled Nitric Oxide (ENO) test completed.
 Children younger than 6 are generally not developmentally capable of completing the tests as they require a level of coordination.
-These tests are performed so that we can evaluate your child's airway reactivity and identify potential complications in an effort to maximize safety.
+These tests are performed so that we can evaluate your airway reactivity and identify potential complications in an effort to maximize safety.

-How often will my child need a PFT?
+How often will I need a PFT?

 Day 2: Launch Day